HackBulgaria/AngularJS-1/day2/angularjs-databinding/bootstrap/README.md

 0. Define method called `$destroy`.
 It should remove the current scope from the `$$children` array of its parent.

 0. Define method called `$digest`.
 Inside the body of the method a loop should iterate over the watchers (`$$watchers`) until all watchers are "clean" (i.e. their current value is equals to their last value - `Utils.equals`).
 In the end of the method invocation it should be called recursively for all children of the method.
+If any of the values of the watchers is found dirty, the `fn` (i.e. the observer associated with the current watcher), should be invoked with arguments:
+  * the current value of the watcher expression
+  * the previous value of the watcher expression

 ## DOMCompiler